-Dozens, if not hundreds, of articles have been published in PARCEL on contract negotiation: the do’s, the don’ts, benchmarking, cost basis negotiations, and so on.
+Dozens, if not hundreds, of articles have been published on parcel contract negotiation: the do’s, the don’ts, benchmarking, cost basis negotiations, and so on.

-While these tips are valuable and important (for the most part), many shippers tell me they’ve long followed these prescriptions, but have taken negotiations as far as they can.
-Universally, they ask me: What else can I do to gain leverage and maximize service and cost reduction?
+While these tips are valuable and important (for the most part), many shippers have long followed these prescriptions, but feel they have taken negotiations as far as they can.
+Universally, they wonder what else they can do to gain leverage and maximize service and cost reduction.

 While FedEx and UPS have many overlapping products, pricing structures and service parity, shippers that understand the differences between their services can use that knowledge as leverage to improve their negotiation positions.
 This article seeks to provide an opportunity to identify both carrier pricing and service differences, and more importantly, how to tie those differences into opportunities for improvements.